Gml-Launcher/Gml.Backend/README.md

 ## Important Notes

 - Ensure the `.env` files are correctly configured before launching the project.
 Update the configurations as needed based on your requirements.

+## Roadmap

+[] Try to integrate Gml.Web.Skin.Service on the server.
+[] Try to build the frontend in static mode and run it with Nginx.
+[] Rewrite the installer as a single file with all scripts for Linux.